LTTLabsOSS/markbench-tests/harness_utils/README.md

 # Harness Utils

-Harness Utils contains scripts that are loosely connected around providing helper utilities used across mulitiple test harnesses.
+Harness Utils contains scripts that are loosely connected around providing helper utilities used across multiple test harnesses.

 ## Keras Service

 `keras_service.py`

-Contains class for instancing connection to a Keras Service and provides access to it's web API.
+Contains class for instancing connection to a Keras Service and provides access to its web API.

 ## Logging